RadioAstronomySoftwareGroup/pyuvsim/README.md

 system, but we do test against Mac OSX as well.

-There are a few more optional dependencies for `pyuvsim` which enable some features, such as `astropy_healpix` to use healpix based sky catalogs, `python-casacore` for writing out measurement sets and `lunarsky` for simulating telescopes on the moon.
+There are a few more optional dependencies for `pyuvsim` which enable some features, such as `astropy_healpix` to use healpix based sky catalogs or healpix beams, `python-casacore` for writing out measurement sets and `lunarsky` for simulating telescopes on the moon.
 If you would like these tools as well as the full simulator, install `pyuvsim` with `pip install pyuvsim[all]` (or use the `[healpix]`, `[casa]` or `[moon]` options to only get the dependencies for each of those functionalities).